25 GMAT Test-Day Tips

 Is it better to take the GMAT in the morning or afternoon?

-The best time to take the GMAT is the time of day that you’re mentally sharp and full of energy and stamina.
+The best time to take the GMAT is when you’re mentally sharp and full of energy and stamina.
 Thus, if you’re a morning person, plan to take the GMAT in the morning.
-Alternatively, if it takes you some time to wake up and you perform better in the afternoon, schedule your GMAT for the afternoon.
+Alternatively, if you perform better in the afternoon, schedule your GMAT for the afternoon.

 What should I do 3 days before the GMAT?